Wealthfront’s US Direct Indexing

 - For accounts between $500,000 and $1 million, we will replace the ETF normally used to represent a broad market of US stocks (Vanguard’s Total Stock Market ETF) with up to 500 of the largest capitalization US stocks and the Vanguard Extended Market ETF (VXF) used to represent the remaining smaller capitalization companies.

-For all levels of Stock-level Tax-Loss Harvesting, we will occasionally employ additional ETFs — especially in cases where the above ETFs are sold for tax-loss harvesting purposes.
-Thus, Stock-level Tax-Loss Harvesting clients may see a combination of the Vanguard Large-Cap ETF (VV), the Vanguard Small Cap ETF (VB), the Vanguard S&P 500® ETF (VOO), and the Vanguard Extended Market ETF (VXF) in their portfolios in addition to their Stock-level Tax-Loss Harvesting individual stock position.
+For all levels of US Direct Indexing, we will occasionally use additional ETFs — especially in cases where the above ETFs are sold for tax-loss harvesting purposes.
+Thus, US Direct Indexing clients may see a combination of the Vanguard Large-Cap ETF (VV), the Vanguard Small-Cap ETF (VB), the Vanguard S&P 500® ETF (VOO), and the Vanguard Extended Market ETF (VXF) in their portfolios in addition to their individual stock positions.
 As shown below, the resulting Wealthfront account replaces Vanguard’s VTI with a combination of individual stocks and completion ETFs, but continues to hold the other ETFs common to Wealthfront investments (such as Foreign Stocks, Emerging Markets, Dividend Stocks, etc.).
-All Stock-level Tax-Loss Harvesting accounts also benefit from our Daily Tax-Loss Harvesting service – which harvests tax-savings at the ETF-level.
+All US Direct Indexing accounts also benefit from our Tax-Loss Harvesting service, which harvests tax savings at the ETF level.

-Wealthfront is the first and only company to combine daily asset-level Tax-Loss Harvesting and Stock-level Tax-Loss Harvesting.
-We offer this capability to accounts of only $100,000, one-fiftieth the size of what the competition requires.
+Wealthfront is one of the first companies to combine asset-level Tax-Loss Harvesting and US Direct Indexing.
+We offer this capability to accounts of only $100,000, a fraction of what the competition typically requires.

 Costs and Minimums

-The cost of our Stock-level Tax-Loss Harvesting service is lower than the Vanguard ETF it replaces.
-Vanguard currently charges an annual 0.05% expense ratio for VTI, while the equivalent fee for all three levels of Stock-level Tax-Loss Harvesting is lower.
-That’s because we do not charge an expense ratio for the majority of the Stock-level Tax-Loss Harvesting position that’s comprised of individual stocks.
-The cost of that service (including all commissions) is included in our annual 0.25% advisory fee.
+The cost of our US Direct Indexing service is lower than the Vanguard ETF it replaces.
+Vanguard currently charges an annual 0.03% expense ratio for VTI, while the equivalent fee for all three levels of US Direct Indexing is lower, because clients do not pay an expense ratio for the majority of the US Direct Indexing position that’s composed of individual stocks.
+The cost of that service is included in our annual 0.25% advisory fee.

-For $100,000 Stock-level Tax-Loss Harvesting accounts, that means no expense ratio is charged for 50% of the Stock-level Tax-Loss Harvesting position that’s comprised of individual stocks.
-The remaining 50% — comprised of roughly a 45% allocation to the Vanguard Extended Market ETF (ticket VXF, expense ratio 0.10%) and a 5% allocation to the Vanguard S&P500 ETF (ticker VOO, expense ratio 0.05%) – results in a weighted average Stock-level Tax-Loss Harvesting fee of 0.0475% — just under Vanguard’s 0.05% fee for VTI.
+For US Direct Indexing accounts with $100,000 to $500,000, clients pay no expense ratio for the 50% of the US Direct Indexing position holding individual stocks.
+The remaining 50% — comprised of roughly a 45% allocation to the Vanguard Extended Market ETF (ticker VXF, expense ratio 0.06%) and a 5% allocation to the Vanguard S&P 500 ETF (ticker VOO, expense ratio 0.03%) — results in a weighted average US Direct Indexing fee of 0.0285%, which is just under Vanguard’s 0.03% fee for VTI.

-This is even better for larger accounts.
-For the $500,000 and $1 million levels of Stock-level Tax-Loss Harvesting, roughly 80% of the Stock-level Tax-Loss Harvesting position is comprised of individual stocks and thus has no expense ratio.
-The remaining 20% or so is comprised of either the Vanguard Extended Market ETF (VXF) for $500,000 accounts or the Vanguard Small-Cap ETF (VB) for accounts over $1 million.
-The expense ratio of these completion ETFs is 0.10% and 0.09% respectively, resulting in a weighted average Stock-level Tax-Loss Harvesting fee of 0.02% for $500,000 accounts (where VXF represents 20% of the position) and a fee of 0.014% for accounts over $1 million (where VB represents 16% of the position) – both significantly below the equivalent 0.05% fee from Vanguard.
+The cost is even lower for larger accounts.
+For accounts between $500,000 and $1 million, roughly 80% of the US Direct Indexing position consists of individual stocks and thus has no expense ratio.
+For the remaining portion of the portfolio, we hold either the Vanguard Extended Market ETF (ticker VXF) for accounts between $500,000 and $1 million, or the Vanguard Small Cap ETF (ticker VB) for accounts above $1 million.
+The expense ratios of these completion ETFs are 0.06% and 0.05% respectively, resulting in a weighted average US Direct Indexing fee of 0.012% for $500,000 accounts (where VXF represents 20% of the position) and a fee of 0.01% for accounts over $1 million (where VB represents 16% of the position) — both below the equivalent 0.03% fee from Vanguard.

-Our minimums for Stock-level Tax-Loss Harvesting are based on dollar amounts required to hold a reasonable collection of individual US stocks in a Stock-level Tax-Loss Harvesting position while continuing to track the performance of the broad US market.
+Our minimums for US Direct Indexing are based on dollar amounts required to hold a reasonable collection of individual US stocks in a US Direct Indexing position while continuing to track the performance of the broad US market.
 For a $100,000 account, the average Wealthfront client will allocate about $30,000 to US equities.
-We found this $30,000 to be the minimum amount that allows for ownership of up to 100 Large Cap US stocks while maintaining a good ability to track broad US market performance.
+We found this $30,000 to be the minimum amount that allows for ownership of up to 100 large-cap US stocks while maintaining a good ability to track broad US market performance.

-To expand this position to hundreds of stocks requires a much larger account as you are forced to include allocations to smaller Mid Cap stocks in the position.
-We found that moving to hundreds of stocks requires a US equity allocation of roughly $150,000 – thus necessitating an account minimum of about $500,000.
-This minimum increases again as you exceed 500 stocks and start holding some of the smaller Mid Cap stocks in the position – thus necessitating a $1 million minimum for the highest level of our Stock-level Tax-Loss Harvesting service.
+To expand this position to hundreds of stocks requires a much larger account, as you need to include allocations to smaller mid-cap stocks in the position.
+We found that moving to hundreds of stocks requires a US equity allocation of roughly $150,000 — thus necessitating an account minimum of about $500,000.
+This minimum increases again as you exceed 500 stocks and start holding some of the smaller mid-cap stocks in the position — thus necessitating a $1 million minimum for the highest level of our Direct Indexing service.

 Wealthfront 100 (WF100), Wealthfront 500 (WF500), and the Wealthfront 1000 (WF1000)

 We call the up to 100 individual stocks owned as part of our Stock-level Tax-Loss Harvesting service the Wealthfront 100.
-When Stock-level Tax-Loss Harvesting employs 500 or 1,000 individual stocks, we refer to that collection of stocks as the Wealthfront 500 or the Wealthfront 1000 respectively.
+When US Direct Indexing employs 500 or 1,000 individual stocks, we refer to that collection of stocks as the Wealthfront 500 or the Wealthfront 1000 respectively.

 The individual stocks we buy are always selected to minimize tracking error with Vanguard’s Total Stock Market ETF, VTI, not based on their fundamentals or any perspective on whether they are fairly valued by the market.
 We harvest losses on individual stocks based on a threshold and use the proceeds to purchase other highly correlated stocks within the appropriate US stock index.

 We manage the portfolio and avoid wash sales by applying constraints to our optimization.
 For example, we enforce a maximum constraint on each stock’s relative portfolio weight to ensure portfolio diversification.
 We also enforce a maximum drift constraint on each stock’s weight to ensure it stays relatively close to its benchmark weight and trade direction constraints to avoid wash sales.
-The constrained optimization problem is a Quadratic Programming (QP) problem, which can be solved efficiently using a QP solver or a general purpose convex solver:
+Portfolio weights are determined by solving the following optimization problem:

-In addition to avoiding wash sales through a constraint on our optimization we also do not trade in stocks identified by the client via an “Exclusion List”.
+In addition to avoiding wash sales through a constraint on our optimization, we also do not trade in stocks identified by the client via an “Exclusion List”.
 By adding stocks to an “Exclusion List” you’re able to identify stocks that you are restricted from trading (e.g., the stock of your employer) as well stocks where trading is more likely to cause wash sales due to significant individual stock positions held outside of Wealthfront.
-Once identified, the Stock-level Tax-Loss Harvesting optimizer will not suggest any trades in “Exclusion List” stocks and if needed will buy one or more highly correlated replacement stocks or ETFs to maintain the overall tracking of broad US stock market performance.
+Once identified, the US Direct Indexing optimizer will not suggest any trades in “Exclusion List” stocks and, if needed, will buy one or more highly correlated replacement stocks or ETFs to maintain low tracking error to the broad US stock market performance.

-We measure the effectiveness of Stock-level Tax-Loss Harvesting on two dimensions: how closely it tracks the original ETF it replaced and how much benefit it generates from stock-level tax-loss harvesting.
+We measure the effectiveness of US Direct Indexing on two dimensions: how closely it tracks the original ETF it replaced and how much benefit it generates.

 We use the term tracking difference to describe the difference between the portfolio’s return and the original ETF’s return in a given time period and tracking error for the standard deviation of the tracking differences.

-We track the benefit generated by Stock-level Tax-Loss Harvesting in two ways.
+We track the benefit generated by US Direct Indexing in two ways.
 Tax Alpha is used to directly measure the tax benefit generated by proactively selling stocks with capital losses within a certain short period of time (say a single tax year).
-A Differential IRR is used to measure the additional return generated by reinvesting tax-savings from stock-level tax-loss harvesting vs. a portfolio where no such savings are generated.
+A Differential IRR is used to measure the additional return generated by reinvesting tax savings from US Direct Indexing vs. a portfolio where no such savings are generated.

-We view Tax Alpha as an easy to compute and understandable metric to compute the performance of Stock-level Tax-Loss Harvesting, but believe Differential IRR is the more appropriate metric because it does a better job of taking into consideration the additional cash flows, tax savings reinvestment, and multi-year compounding inherent in tax-loss harvesting.
+We view Tax Alpha as an easy-to-compute and understandable metric to quantify the performance of US Direct Indexing, but believe Differential IRR is the more appropriate metric because it does a better job of taking into consideration the additional cash flows, tax savings reinvestment, and multi-year compounding inherent in tax-loss harvesting.

-- Differential IRR = IRR(Stock-level Tax-Loss Harvesting Portfolio with tax savings reinvested) – IRR(Portfolio with same asset-allocation and cash flows but no Stock-level Tax-Loss Harvesting or Daily Tax-Loss Harvesting)
+- Differential IRR = IRR(US Direct Indexing Portfolio with tax savings reinvested) – IRR (Portfolio with same asset-allocation and cash flows but no Direct Indexing or Tax-Loss Harvesting)

 - STCL is the short-term net capital loss realized